Lynching of Wilbur Little: Claims of hoax

 The story of Little's death appeared in the April 5, 1919 Chicago Defender.
 In May of that year, a number of other papers ran reports that the lynching was a hoax.
 Most notably, Blakely's Early County News published editorials on May 15 and 29.
 The latter asserted that "No negro has been lynched in this county because he refused to take off his soldier uniform" and that Little was still alive and employed on a farm.
 On May 24, the editor of the News, W. W. Fleming, wrote a letter to the New York Sun, again denying the lynching had occurred, and objecting to a letter run by The Sun several days earlier.

 The Kingston Daily Freeman (May 8), the Winston-Salem Journal (May 13), the Raleigh News and Observer (May 15), and the Taylor Daily Press (May 19) all ran variations of a story questioning the accuracy of an April 20 report in the Philadelphia Public Ledger.
 Assertions were made that the original reports erroneously mixed up the lynching of Little with another murder, that of Clifford Hughes.

 Investigation by the NAACP

 A month after the article appeared in the Chicago Defender the NAACP sent Monroe N. Work to Blakely to investigate the incident.
 On June 7, 1919, Work sent a telegram to NAACP officer J. R. Shillady stating "Have investigated report.
-Blakely, Georgia, lynching does not appear to have occur [sic]."
+Blakely, Georgia, lynching does not appear to have occurred."
 Work concluded his investigation by recommending that allegations of a lynching be dropped.
 The denial by the Early County Times and the subsequent investigation by Work led the NAACP to delay publication of the Wilbur Little story.
 However, the organization eventually rejected the recommendation of their investigator, publishing the story in The Crisis three months later.